tibbben/teaching.data.literacy/UM_DataManagementClass/DMClassSyllabus.md

 -   Use online tools for data cleaning
 -   Use offline tools for data cleaning

-> If time permits we will do an introductory lab on Structured Query Language (SQL) or Python based on the software carpentry lessons: [*http://swcarpentry.github.io/sql-novice-survey/*](http://swcarpentry.github.io/sql-novice-survey/).
+> If time permits we will do an introductory lab on Structured Query Language (SQL) [*http://swcarpentry.github.io/sql-novice-survey/*](http://swcarpentry.github.io/sql-novice-survey/).

+*__Week 10:__ Introduction to Python*

+> Introduction to Python and Jupyter notebooks in the research environment

+-  Load data into the R environment
+-  Calculate averages
+-  make a simple graphic

+> This is a hands on lab week based in the Software Carpentry lesson: [*http://swcarpentry.github.io/python-novice-inflammation/*](http://swcarpentry.github.io/python-novice-inflammation/)

 *__Week 13:__ Repository Identification / Preparation for Preservation /
 Unique Identifiers*